janusmartinlee/Resume/Resume.md

 Education
 -
 **Bachelor of Science (B.Sc.), Electrical and Electronics Engineering**
-DTU - Technical University of Denmark
+DTU - Technical University of Denmark *(2009-2013)*
-2009-2013

-Bachelor project at Oticon A/S:
+- Bachelor project at Oticon A/S:
 Detection and classification of reverberant environments for the application in hearing aids.
   - A study in algorithms for blind reverberation time estimation.
   - Implementation and verification of algorithms in MATLAB.

 **Adgangskursus, Electrical and Electronics Engineering**
-DTU - Technical University of Denmark
+DTU - Technical University of Denmark *(2007 – 2008)*
-2007 – 2008

-**Købehavns tekniske skole**
-Carpenter
-2001 – 2005
+**Carpentry**
+Købehavns tekniske skole *(2001 – 2005)*

 Experience
 -
 **Senior Systems Eng.
 Software Engineer**
-Oticon A/S
-Feb 2014 – Present
+Oticon A/S *(Feb 2014 – Present)*

-Developing software solutions for supporting the development and testing involved in delivering high quality hearing devices to end-users.
+- Developing software solutions for supporting the development and testing involved in delivering high quality hearing devices to end-users.

 **Co-Founder**
-Bunkerbauer Records
-Apr 2018 – Present
+Bunkerbauer Records *(Apr 2018 – Present)*

-Small Copenhagen based independent record label.
+- Small Copenhagen based independent record label.

 **Internship**
-Oticon A/S
-Feb 2013 – Jun 2013
+Oticon A/S *(Feb 2013 – Jun 2013)*

-Intern at Oticon A/S on the Music Forever project, collaboration between Oticon A/S and Roskilde festival to analyse the sound environment at the festival.
+- Intern at Oticon A/S on the Music Forever project, collaboration between Oticon A/S and Roskilde festival to analyse the sound environment at the festival.

 **Carpenter**
-John L Jakobsen
-Dec 2002 – Dec 2007
+John L Jakobsen *Dec 2002 – Dec 2007*

+Tech Profile
+-
+- .NET
+- WPF
+- Git
+- Azure DevOps
+- Visual Studio

 Competencies
 -